US Banking for Pakistani LLC Owners: What Actually Works

 - Lending products (no credit line, no business loans)

-- Check deposit capability
+- Check deposit

 - The "US bank account" credential that some platforms and partners expect

-Pakistan-specific considerations:
+Pakistan-specific notes:

 Relay